 SIOP (Sheltered Instruction Observation Protocol)

 This workshop provides participants with an intensive and comprehensive approach to implementing the SIOP model (Sheltered Instructional Observational Protocol).
-Sheltered English is a method of instruction used throughout Oregon by content area teachers to meet the academic needs of English Language Learners.
+Sheltered English is a method of instruction used throughout Oregon by content area teachers to meet the academic needs of English Learners.
 Often characterized as “just good teaching”, sheltered English focuses on higher order thinking skills by using context embedded approaches, visual organization, and making the materials concrete.
 A “must” workshop for the teacher who knows that everybody can learn if the methods used are appropriate for the learner.
 The SIOP model (Sheltered Instructional Observational Protocol).
-SIOP is one method of instruction used throughout Oregon by content area teachers to meet the academic needs of English Language Learners.
+SIOP is one method of instruction used throughout Oregon by content area teachers to meet the academic needs of English Learners.
 The model falls under the larger category of Sheltered English Instruction.

 As part of our SIOP training, we offer specific instructional strategies which can be downloaded here.
 This link is a zipped file of all of our “Blue Sheets’, which describe the strategies demonstrated in the workshop.